 The goal of behavior support alternative placement helps students improve academic skills, become more self-sufficient, and develop self-control.
-School administrators will implement progressive discipline with all students in an effort to help them be successful.
-Students who fail to control their behavior after receiving repeated opportunities and consequences from the school, or students who commit serious offenses, will be suspended and referred to Student Relations so that their cases may be reviewed for potential placement in a behavior support alternative school.
+School administrators will implement progressive discipline interventions and/or consequences with all students in an effort to help them be successful.
+Students who fail to control their behavior after receiving repeated opportunities and consequences from the school, or students who commitserious misbehaviors, will be suspended and referred to Student Relations so that their cases may be reviewed for potential placement in a behavior support alternative school.
 In situations that involve a staff assault or deadly weapon, the student will be automatically placed in one of our behavior support alternative sites.
 A student's ability to return to the school of origin will be evaluated by the assistant superintendent for Climate and Culture.

-A student who has been assigned to a behavior support alternative school must complete the requirements of that program before he or she can return to another Jefferson County public school, unless his or her return is approved by the assistant superintendent of Climate and Culture.
-Any student who assaults a staff member or brings a gun to school may or may not be allowed to return to his or her previously assigned school.
+A student who has been assigned to a behavior support alternative school must complete the requirements of that program before they can return to another Jefferson County public school, unless their return is approved by the assistant superintendent of Climate and Culture.
+Any student who assaults a staff member or brings a gun to school may or may not be allowed to return to their previously assignedschool.

 JCPS is committed to providing all students with a fair and equitable application of behavior support systems.
-For information regarding discipline procedures for students with disabilities, including students in the referral process, please refer to 707 KAR 1:002 - 707 KAR 1:380.
+For information regarding discipline procedures for students with disabilities, including students in the referral process, please refer to 707 KAR 1:002 and 707 KAR 1:380340.
 Section 13.
-Discipline
+Discipline. (include link) For information regarding students with disabilities under Section 504, please refer to the JCPS Section 504 Guidebook. (add the live link)

-The Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The ARC may consider any circumstances on a case-by- case basis when determining whether to order a change in placement for a child with a disability who violates a code ofstudent conduct.

-Offenses Where Alternative Placement Is Considered
+Behavior Offenses Where Alternative Placement IsConsidered

-If a student is charged with or convicted of a felony offense (or an offense that would be considered a felony if the student were an adult) committed off the school campus and while not engaged in a school-sponsored activity, Student Relations may assign the student to a behavior support alternative school.
-Students enrolling in JCPS from out of the district may be referred to Student Relations due to behavior issues at a prior school, criminal charges, or previous enrollment in a camp/behavior support alternative school.
+If a student is charged with or convicted of a felony offense(or an offense that would be considered a felony if the student were an adult) committed off the school campus and while not engaged in a school-sponsored activity, Student Relations may assign the student to a behavior support alternative school.
+Students enrolling in JCPS from out of the district may be referred to Student Relations due to behavior issues at a prior school, criminal charges, or previousenrollment in a camp/behavior support alternative school.